spatie/laravel-open-telemetry/docs/advanced-usage/continuing-traces-with-other-systems.md

 weight: 2
 ---

-Using open telemetry, a trace can start and stop on different systems.
+Using Open Telemetry, a trace can start and stop on different systems.
+For example, imagine a request handled by a webserver, triggering a job on a different queue server.
+Another example might be if you're building a microservice, an incoming request might already be part of an ongoing trace.
 The package is able to handle this.

 ## Accepting a trace from another system to your Laravel app

 If your Laravel app is used in a bigger system, where one of the other apps started a trace, your Laravel app might get called by that other apps with [a `traceparent` header](https://uptrace.dev/opentelemetry/opentelemetry-traceparent.html).
-This header contains the id of trace that was started.
+This header contains the ID of the trace that was previously started on another system.

-To have all measurements you take use that trace id from the header, you can use the `ContinueTrace` middleware.
-This middleware will look for incoming requests that have a `traceparent` header and use the given trace id.
+To automatically discover and use this parent trace ID, you can use the `ContinueTrace` middleware.
+This middleware will look for incoming requests that have a `traceparent` header and use the given trace ID when available.

 To use the `ContinueTrace` middleware, register it in your HTTP kernel.